Photo Album Orientation: Is Landscape, Portrait or Square Best?

 Are most of your wedding albums squares, verticals, or horizontals?
 Did you have specific reasons for deciding the orientation?
-In this article by Modern Album Designs, we will discuss the pros and cons of each different orientation and hopefully it will help you figure out exactly which one to choose next time.
-(And don’t forget to enter their Free Album Giveaway here!)
+Is it okay to have your photo albums vertical and still use horizontal pages?
+In this article, we will discuss the pros and cons of each different orientation and hopefully it will help you figure out exactly which one to choose next time.
+Before we get started, let’s define a few terms.
+Landscape is the same as horizontal, portrait is the same as vertical and square are just squares.

 Back in the days, most antiquated “slip-in” wedding albums were square shaped.
 It was done on purpose because it allowed the slip-in mats to “rotate” and provided more versatility for the mats.
 Nowadays, with modern flush mount wedding albums, this no longer applies, but we still see a huge popularity with squared-sized wedding albums.